Welcome to Operations Support!

 Janice has also supported the Unit in fundraising events with duties that include radio communications and documentation for the event.

-Treasurer – Debra Draper
+Financial Focal – Debra Draper

 Debra Draper currently serves as Treasurer and assists in running the Food Van for OSU.
 Debra volunteered for 21 days during the 2014 Oso Mudslide that took 43 lives cooking and serving home cooked meals.
 The minute she stepped into the Food Van she knew exactly this is where she was meant to be and joined SCVSAR OSU.
 Debra is a frequent mission responder, logging one of the highest within OSU.